 Customized Currency Exchange Rate

 Market Exchange Rates Table

-FOREX—The foreign exchange market (FOREX) is a global decentralized or over-the-counter market for the trading of currencies, and is the largest market in the world (followed by the credit market).
-This market is a necessity because one unit of currency very rarely equals another one unit of another currency.
-The FOREX is able to facilitate the receipt or payment of units of currencies that are equal in value.
+Forex—The foreign exchange market (forex) is a global, decentralized, over-the-counter market for the trading of currencies and is the largest market in the world (followed by the credit market).
+This market is a necessity because one unit of currency very rarely equals exactly one unit of another currency.
+The forex is able to facilitate the receipt or payment of units of currency that are equal in value.

 Bid Price—The price that a buyer is willing to pay for a unit of currency.